-The Complexity Laboratorium Utrecht (CLUe) aims to reduce the barriers among scientists by providing easy access to well-tested and well-documented state-of-the-art complexity software.
+The Complexity Lab Utrecht (CLUe) aims to reduce the barriers among scientists by providing easy access to well-tested and well-documented state-of-the-art complexity software.
 Not only that, CLUe is a platform for stimulating interdisciplinary collaboration using the suite of complexity tools and approaches available within the Complexity Lab.
 CLUe consists of two main elements, the CLUe Server which hosts a constantly growing ecosystem of complexity software.
 Next to that, monthly CLUe training events provide researchers with an introduction on how to use these diverse software via the CLUe server.
-Please check the Complex Systems Studies agenda for information on the upcoming CLUe Training events.
+Please check the Centre for Complex Systems Studies agenda for information on the upcoming CLUe Training events.

 10 November 2017